Bramble Cay Melomys Day

 The first of its kind—and also the last

-Two years ago, Wilderness Society Federal Policy Director Tim Beshara spotted, in the fine print of a media release, that the Federal Environment Minister had buried the formal extinction of the Bramble Cay melomys.
+In 2019 Wilderness Society Federal Policy Director Tim Beshara spotted, in the fine print of a media release, that the Federal Environment Minister had buried the formal extinction of the Bramble Cay melomys.
 The Minister used the phrase “transferred to the extinct” category to mark the end of the species.

 Even though scientists had informed us of its demise a few years before that, a Minister announcing its formal passing should have been newsworthy.
 And the fact that the Minister had buried it in the fine print made Tim think there was a story.